BlenderCharacters/4_Animation_Pricipals/README.md

 + Makes an animation look more realistic
 + Prepares viewers for the next action
 + Avoid competing actions in complex models and scenes

-### Animating Can Be Hard
-+ Make many little animations
-+ Keep your old work to reflect on
-+ Keep your old work to improve on
-+ As your skills develop it will get easier

 #### Know Your Subject
 + Yes... reference material again!